sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Creating_a_new_Ruble.md

 We list the steps to create a very simple ruble.
 Below these steps, we illustrate where you can place this Ruble for different effects.

-Make sure the _rublename_ you choose below is unique to all your installed rubles, or otherwise, you will end up overriding an existing Ruble's functionality.
-Also note this is a tiny bit more complicated than it ought to be--we'll make this easier in future versions.
+{{% alert title="⚠️ Warning" color="primary" %}}Make sure the _rublename_ you choose below is unique to all your installed rubles, or otherwise, you will end up overriding an existing Ruble's functionality.
+Also note this is a tiny bit more complicated than it ought to be--we'll make this easier in future versions.{{% /alert %}}

 1. You want to figure out first where your Application Rubles folder lives.